b1zz3/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is the Document Object Model.
+This is an object representation of the HTML structure of a webpage.

 2. What is an event?

+    An event is a change in state brought upon by user interaction.
+Common examples are; mouse clicks, pointer hover, key press/release.

 3. What is an event listener?

+    Event listeners watch a target area for a specified event to occur then executes code.

 4. Why would we convert a NodeList into an Array?

+    A node list is array-like so we are limited to forEach loops.
+By converting into a new array we can use more powerful array methods.

 5. What is a component?

+    Components are reusable code that we use to build multiple elements  that behave and look the same.

 ### Git Set up